reasonwithoutrestraint/site/Original/My moral understanding.md

     - *Non-natural*: When S says "A should X", this references a non-natural concept of "should" (or justification, appropriateness, etc.) that cannot be reduced to natural, non-normative terms.

 The *cognitive* normative judgments all express proposition involving a *relation* on a triple consisting of an agent A, a partilcular response R, and a specified set of circumstances C. Whenever one makes a normative or evaluative claim they are saying that when A is in circumstances C, it is typical of (certain) actual people, typical of (certain) idealized persons or otherwise fitting for A to invoke R. Sometimes the agents are universal or individual, sometimes real or hypothetical.
 Sometimes the circumstances are categorical or specific.
 So normative judgments express propositions about *relations*, not *properties*.

+Cognitivism: The assertion "P" (where P is a proposition) is accepted as cognitive; an agent *believes* P. It also seems that "P is credible" is a belief; an agent *believes* that P is credible.
+This seems to be the case.
+That is, it seems that "we have reason to believe P" is a cognitive expression.
+If so, then it should also follow that "P is good" is a cognitive expression.
+"P is good" can be formulated as "we have reason to promote/desire P".
+But if "we have reason to believe P" is cognitive, then it seems that "we have reason to promote/desire P" is also cognitive.
+In both cases, the speaker is asserting that we have reason to have certain response; the only difference is the particular response that we have reason to have, but this is a difference in content rather than form.
+Thus, it should not detract from its cognitive status.

+#### Formal conceptualization

+`How to systematize normative systems?`

 A *cognitive* normative system can be understood by the following components:
 - T - The types of behavior regulated (actions, beliefs, driving, etc.) - this constraints genuine normative statements to be action guiding in some way.
 Normative propositions that cannot be expressed in this manner are not coherent normative propositions.